getcarina/getcarina.com/_posts/2015-10-30-news-and-networking.md

 title: "Weekly News, and Carina Networks"
 date: 2015-10-30 11:30
 comments: true
-author: Jesse Noller
-bio: Jesse Noller <jesse.noller@rackspace.com>
+author: Jesse Noller <jesse.noller@rackspace.com>
 published: true
+excerpt: >
+  Product launches are always fun!
+Especially when you're working on a launch timed across several timezones.
+I wanted to wrap up the week with some news, pointers and a note about how networking works with <a href="https://getcarina.com/">Carina</a>.
 categories:
  - Docker
  - Swarm